Pre-Wired Guitar wiring harness | 5-way Stratocaster 'Vintage Modified' kit | Right & Left handed

 This is the 'vintage modified' harness which I have decided to now offer alongside the longstanding and really popular ‘Modern’ strat harness.

 Back when the strat was introduced, it was popular for electric guitars to have a ‘lead’ position, something that would cut through in big bands and soar for solos.
 Or perhaps to help bring some clarity from some of the darker sounding amps available to most players at the time.
 Let’s also not forget that at the time, much bigger gauges of strings were more commonly used and in a lot of examples too, flatwounds.
 Before the days of drive and boost pedals too really!
 So a lot of reasons as to why manufacturers made sure their models had a bright tone, and certainly think it’s pretty safe to say this may have been one of the reasons why when Leo released the Strat.
-It originally only featured 2 tone controls (one for neck pickup, one for the middle pickup) whereas the bridge pickup’s signal didn’t pass through a tone pot, only the volume pot’s resistance was effecting it’s signal.
+It originally only featured 2 tone controls (one for neck pickup, one for the middle pickup and usually a 0.1uF cap) whereas the bridge pickup’s signal didn’t pass through a tone pot or cap, only the volume pot’s resistance was effecting it’s signal.
 Resulting in a bright, cutting, and bold ‘lead’ position.

 Fast forward and you would have heard countless iconic strat players making the most of this aggressive pickup sound with many of them also modifying the original 3 way to a 5 way selector also for additional sounds.
 Most notably for me personally was Stevie Ray Vaughan.
-So this ‘vintage’ harness is perhaps most inspired by Stevie, I watched the El Mocambo video countless times and particularly loved the rhythm tones sounding clearer and bell like, with the bridge pickup absolutely soaring above everything.
-It’s relatively widely agreed upon that Stevie had a .022uF value tone cap wired onto his tone pots, which may also help explain the fuller, chimey neck and middle position tones.
+So this ‘vintage’ harness is for me perhaps most inspired by Stevie, I watched the El Mocambo video countless times and particularly loved the rhythm tones sounding clearer and bell like, with the bridge pickup absolutely soaring above everything.
+It’s relatively widely agreed upon that Stevie had a .022uF value tone cap wired onto his tone pots, this is also what is spec'd on his Fender Signature model that was designed shortly before his passing.
+This cap value choice may also help explain the fuller, chimey neck and middle position tones.
 I suppose you could call this a ‘vintage modified’ schematic, so I have named it just that.
 But it is very much SRV inspired for me due to my upbringing listening to his music.

 In summary -